The Vascular Laboratory Research Grant

 - Curriculum vitae of the primary investigator.

-- Supporting documents including Institutional Review Board (IRB) approval letter.
+- Supporting documents including Institutional Review Board (IRB) approval letter, if applicable.

 The research proposal should be no more than 5 pages, not including references.
 The proposal should be typed, double-spaced using 12-point font with one inch margins.